gioodm/gioodm.github.io/content/project/sound-classification/index.md

   - **Random Forest and SVM:** Various performances across regions, with no single method consistently outperforming the others.

 #### **Conclusions**
-- Classifying sounds in brainstem regions using machine learning is challenging, with no single method clearly superior.
+- Classifying sounds in brainstem regions using ML is challenging, with no single method clearly superior.
 - The dataset's complexity and the subcortical fMRI signal quality contribute to the difficulties.
-- Better classification accuracy was observed for ecologically relevant sounds compared to inanimate objects, supporting the hypothesis that higher brain regions are optimized for processing behaviorally significant sounds.
+- Better classification accuracy was observed for ecologically relevant sounds compared to inanimate objects, supporting the hypothesis that higher brain regions are optimised for processing behaviorally significant sounds.
 Further research with more subjects and refined methods is suggested.